war100ck/BnS-Api-Server/update.md

   ### ⚙️ Important Notes
   - Before starting the server, run **`Install.bat`** to install dependencies and initialize the database.
   - Restart the API server after updating to apply all changes.
-  - A clean installation is **strongly recommended** to prevent legacy file conflicts.
 </details>

 <details>